 - Political risk caused by a potential Greek default and/or exit from the single currency area.

 - Deflation worries in other developed economies outside of the U.S.

 - Volatility caused by sharp swings in commodity prices and exchange rates.

 - A slow upward trend in earnings (despite the temporary drag from cheap oil and a high dollar), coupled with low interest rates, still make stocks look attractive in relative terms.

 - Cyclical and small cap stocks are generally favored in a rising interest rate environment.

-- High-yield bonds look cheaper than Treasuries, but a diversified approach to fixed income investing seems appropriate given economic uncertainty.
+- High yield bonds look more attractive than Treasuries, but a diversified approach to fixed income investing seems appropriate given likely Fed tightening in 2015.